jaehong21/hibiscus/README.md

 - `Tab` / `Shift+Tab` – switch focus between the hosted zone table, filters, and records table.
 - `/` – jump into the active table's filter input.
 - `R` – refresh the focused table (hosted zones or records).
+- `e` – edit the selected record's values/TTL (non-alias records only).
 - `Ctrl+C` or `q` – exit the prototype.

 The left table lists hosted zones, the right table shows records for the selected zone, and both panes support live filtering.